komali2/blog/content/posts/psychic-assault.md

 fill the platforms with so much useless, boring - yet just plausible enough to get past the algorithm - noise, that people close Instagram in disgust as it fails to deliver the ever-promised dopamine hit?

+Doctorow is probably right that Facebook isn't casting magic spells on us, but there is _something_ new happening here.
+The entire psychology-of-advertising industry exists around the premise that there are as of yet undiscovered techniques to get people to buy your product instead of your competitors', or to look at your social media app instead of the other one, or to click your ads first.
+As these people throw Machine Learning at the problem, and overwhelm us with the results of their studies, what have we been doing to resist this?
+Is there a psychological equivalent to a suit of armor that we can don to reduce the effect of the assault on our minds?
+Is there a memetic equivalent of a healing potion, something we can create for ourselves to "reset us to baseline" at the end of long day of being psychic assault?

+Practically speaking, we can redesign our environment, of course.
+We could use dumbphones, put our phones in black and white mode, uninstall Instagram, install ad blockers, put [pi-holes](https://pi-hole.net/) on our network to block unwanted content.
+Somehow this feels more like hiding, though.
+I wonder if there's something we can do to face the assault head-on, something to regain control of our willpower and free will.